 FULL WEIGHT BEARING

-This term is self explanatory.
-There would be no restrictions to the amount of weight you could put on your injured extremity.
-Thus, assistive devices wouldn’t be neccessary unless you wanted to rest your leg as needed.
+This term is self-explanatory.
+There would be no restrictions on the amount of weight you could put on your injured extremity.
+Thus, assistive devices wouldn’t be necessary unless you wanted to rest your leg as needed.